apache/pulsar-site/docs/admin-api-functions.md

 :::tip

- This page only shows **some frequently used operations**.
+This page only shows **some frequently used operations**:

 - For the latest and complete information about `Pulsar admin`, including commands, flags, descriptions, and more, see [Pulsar admin docs](pathname:///reference/#/@pulsar:version_reference@/pulsar-admin/).
 - For the latest and complete information about `REST API`, including parameters, responses, samples, and more, see {@inject: rest:REST:/} API doc.
 - For the latest and complete information about `Java admin API`, including classes, methods, descriptions, and more, see [Java admin API doc](/api/admin/).

 :::